-Additionally, items which may not generally considered to be weapons, but which are wielded in a manner such that harm or the threat of harm is indicated, will be considered as a weapon under this policy (e.g. waving a baseball bat or knitting needle at another in a threatening manner).
+Additionally, items that may not be generally considered weapons, but which are wielded in a manner such that harm or the threat of harm is indicated, will be considered as a weapon under this policy (e.g. waving a baseball bat or knitting needle at another in a threatening manner).

-Campus Safety Officers are not authorized to carry firearms; however, pursuant to Section C, Tennessee Code Annotated 62-35-125, officers may carry less than lethal self defense weapons (i.e. expandable batons or chemical spray) as long as they are in compliance with the institutional policy for their use and the officer is certified trained by the state.
+Campus Safety Officers are not authorized to carry firearms; however, pursuant to Section C, Tennessee Code Annotated 62-35-125, officers may carry less than lethal self-defense weapons (i.e. expandable batons or chemical spray) as long as they comply with the institutional policy for their use and the officer is certified trained by the state.